PhilipSoliman/am-master-thesis-sharpened-cg-bound/README.md

 ```
 Or, select the virtual environment as the current workspace's python interpreter in VSCode and run the script using the "Run Python File in Terminal" command or play button.
 This will ensure that the script is run with the correct python interpreter and all dependencies are available.

 Any script that imports the `hcmsfem` package can be run with the `--help` flag to see all available options.
-For example, to run the experiment that generates all quadrilateral meshes for experiments with info logging and progress bar, use the following command:
+For example, to run the script that [generates all quadrilateral meshes for experiments](hcmsfem/generate_meshes.py) with logging level `info` and visible progress bar(s), use the following command:
 ```bash
 python hcmsfem/generate_meshes.py --loglvl info --show-progress
 ```
-Or, to run the [experiment](code/model_spectra/approximate_spectra.py) that calculates spectra for the GDSW, RGDSW and AMS preconditioners for a diffusion problem with HDBCs on a unit square for various high-contrast coefficient functions with debug logging and progress bar, use the following command:
+Or, to run the [experiment that calculates approximate eigenspectra](code/model_spectra/approximate_spectra.py) of the GDSW, RGDSW and AMS preconditioners for a diffusion problem with homogeneous DBCs on a unit square for various high-contrast coefficient functions with logging level `debug` and visible progress bar(s), use the following command:
 ```bash
 python code/model_spectra/approximate_spectra.py --loglvl debug --show-progress
 ```